 Here at Sweet Tooth, we do everything we can to help make your family’s trip to the dentist one that is a great experience.
 We do this partly by making it easy to pay for services.

 Payment for services is due at the time dental treatment is provided.
 Every effort will be made to provide explanations of treatment plans and to provide one that fits your timetable and budget.
 Our primary goal is to provide your child the best possible care.
-We accept cash, check, credit or debit card at the time of treatment.
-We do accept most major dental insurances.
-In addition, we have in house membership plans and also can arrange special third party payment plans.
+We accept cash, credit or debit card at the time of treatment.
+We do accept most major commercial PPO dental insurances.
+In addition, we have in house membership plans and also can arrange special third party payment plans for certain treatment plans.
 Please ask us about these options.
-We are pleased to accept CareCredit.

 We need to have your insurance information on the day of the appointment in order to file your insurance claim.
 Please be familiar with your insurance benefits as we will ask for payment from you of the estimated amount your insurance is not expected to pay.
 We can only assist you in estimating your portion of the cost of treatment and cannot guarantee what your insurance will or will not cover with each claim.
 Please help us help you!
 We do our best to help you with as much information as possible.

 FACT #1: NO INSURANCE COMPANY PAYS 100% OF ALL PROCEDURES